Show Posts

 - Eric Shade, Master Carpenter - All rail-related woodworking and painting projects.

-- Steve Lennox - Roadmaster - Track construction and repair.
+- Open (Jason acting), Roadmaster - Track construction and repair.

-- Alan Downey, Shop Foreman - Anything to do with the machine shop.
+- Open (Jason acting), Shop Foreman - Anything to do with the machine shop.

 - Ed Lecuyer, Trainmaster - Train operations, crew scheduling, planning, ticketing, event coordination, customer service.